Equivariant Architectures for Learning in Deep Weight Spaces: Introduction

 After characterizing the symmetries of deep weight spaces, we define the architecture of Deep Weight-Space Networks (\emph{DWSNets}) - deep networks that process other deep networks.
 As with many other equivariant architectures, e.g., \citet{zaheer2017deep,hartford2018deep,maron2018invariant}, DWSNets are composed of simple affine equivariant layers interleaved with pointwise non-linearities.
 A key contribution of this work is that it provides the first characterization of the space of affine equivariant layers for the symmetries of weight spaces discussed above.
-Interestingly, our characterization relies on the fact that the weight space is a direct sum of group representations, and reveals that our linear equivariant layers, which we call \emph{DWS-layers}, have a block matrix structure.
-Each block maps between specific weight and bias spaces of the input network.
+Interestingly, our characterization relies on the fact that the weight space is a direct sum of vector spaces corresponding to the different weights and biases in the network.
+Using this fact we show that our linear equivariant layers, which we call \emph{DWS-layers}, have a block matrix structure where each block maps between specific weight and bias spaces of the input network.
 Furthermore, we show that these blocks can be implemented using three basic operations: broadcasting, pooling, or standard dense linear layers.
 This allows us to implement DWS-layers efficiently, significantly reducing the number of parameters compared to fully connected networks.

 Finally, we analyze the expressive power of DWS networks and prove that this architecture is capable of approximating a forward pass of an input network.
 Our findings provide a basis for further exploration of these networks and their capabilities.
 We demonstrate this by proving that DWS networks can approximate certain functions defined on the space of functions represented by the input MLPs.
 In addition, while this work focuses on MLPs, we discuss other types of input architectures, such as convolutional networks or transformers, as possible extensions.